Learn from Chuck Feeney, who quietly donated his $8 billion fortune to charity everywhere, including more than $380 million to Vietnam...

 Imprint in Vietnam

-He set up a scholarship program, selecting and sending several hundred people to study for a master's degree or to do internships in Australia (I was one of the first 15 students to receive a master's scholarship).
-Most of them have now achieved outstanding success at home and abroad, contributing significantly directly or indirectly to Vietnam's education and economy.
+He set up a scholarship program, selected and sent several hundred people to study for a master's degree or to work in Australia (I was one of the first 15 students to receive a master's scholarship).
+Most of them have now achieved outstanding success at home and abroad, contributing significantly directly or indirectly to the education and economy of Vietnam.

 It was also in hospitals that Feeney realized the huge number of people injured and killed in traffic accidents.
 He sponsored a series of initiatives that laid the foundation for the introduction of the mandatory helmet law in 2007.
 He also organized a large-scale campaign to reduce the harmful effects of tobacco nationwide.